InventiStudio/portfolio/blog-posts/en/3-zapytajcoacha.md

   small.error(v-if="!isDateFromValid") Data konsultacji jest wymagana
 ```

-For the **form validation** we're using fantastic [vuelidate](https://github.com/monterail/vuelidate) lib, which is a core of [our Vue.js starter kit](https://github.com/InventiStudio/vue-starter-kit) we use for every project!
+For the **form validation** we're using a fantastic [vuelidate](https://github.com/monterail/vuelidate) lib, which is a core of [our Vue.js starter kit](https://github.com/InventiStudio/vue-starter-kit) we use for every project!

 ```javascript
 validations: {